The referral process

 This is clearly defined by the following:

 “Students are subject to public laws, which the university police and other law enforcement agencies are empowered to enforce on or off university premises, either through their statutory jurisdiction or pursuant to a mutual aid agreement.
 Public laws include federal, state and local laws and ordinances.
-Should a student’s conduct violate public law and the CSC, the university may proceed with its own investigation and disciplinary action under the CSC without awaiting the outcome of concurrent criminal, administrative or civil proceedings.”
+Should a student’s conduct violate public law and the Code of Student Conduct, the university may proceed with its own investigation and disciplinary action under the Code of Student Conduct without awaiting the outcome of concurrent criminal, administrative or civil proceedings.”

 What if I wasn't aware my behavior was a violation?